alexanderGugel/pragmatic-testing/README.md

 * Never test internals

-  Testing implementation instead of behavior/ functionality leads to unmaintainable code and realistically simply leads to redundant implementations.
+  Testing implementation instead of behavior/ functionality leads to unmaintainable code and realistically encourages redundant implementations.
 Don't assert the state of private properties, but concentrate on public APIs of possibly internal modules.
-E.g. it's perfectly fine to test a utility module that you are using internally, but it is not a good idea to concentrate the inner workings of a function.
+E.g. it's perfectly fine to test an utility module that you are using internally, but it is not a good idea to concentrate on the inner workings of a function.

   E.g. when testing the function `isPrime`, your test case should not be concerned with how the function actually works, instead it should concentrate on relevant test cases.